grafana/grafana/docs/sources/visualizations/geomap.md

 ## Base layer

 The base layer loads in a blank world map from the tile server to the Grafana panel.
 Several base layer options are available each with specific configuration options to style the base map.
+Base layers can be added to the Data layer stack using layer controls or configured separately using the Base layer panel option.
 The default base layer is CartoDB base map.
 Custom default base layers can be defined in the `.ini` configuration file.

 ![Base layer options](/static/img/docs/geomap-panel/geomap-baselayer-8-1-0.png)